StarRocks/starrocks/sql-reference/sql-statements/data-manipulation/SELECT.md

 Instructions:

-Using only union keywords and union disitnct works the same way.
+Using only union keywords and union distinct works the same way.
 Since de-duplication is memory intensive,

 As a result, queries using union all operations are faster and consume less memory.
 If the user wants to order by and limit the returned result set,